 This course presents concepts, principles and methods of collegelevel algebra.
-Topics to be covered include polynomial, rational, radical, exponential, and logarithmic functions and their graphs, and real and complex
+Topics to be covered include polynomial, rational, radical, exponential, and logarithmic functions and their graphs, and real and complex numbers.

-M 135 Mathematics for K-8 Teachers I
+M 130 Mathematics for Elementary Teachers I

-Prerequisite: M 095 with a C- or higher, or qualifying placement score within the past 3 years; a grade of 70% or better is required in each module of M 098 to satisfy the prerequisite for M 135
+Prerequisite: M 095 with a C- or higher or qualifying placement assessment score within the past 3 years; a grade of 70% or better is required in each module of M 098 to satisfy the prerequisite for M 130.